zaskul/AutoFixUp/README.md

 ## Usage

-Click the `Copy Link` option in the `x.com` share menu and you're ready to go.
+Click the `Copy Link` option in the `x.com` share menu and the correctly formatted URL will be in your clipboard ready to be pasted.

 ## License